-The following are examples of other employment (outside or additional college employment) or activity, either with or without compensations, which impair the ability of an individual to perform his/her obligations as an employee or representative of the College.
+The following are examples of other employment (outside or additional college employment) or activity, either with or without compensations, which impair the ability of an individual who is working full-time for the College to perform the individual's obligations as an employee or representative of the College.
 Other employment will not be considered an excuse for poor job performance, absenteeism, tardiness, leaving early, refusal to travel or refusal to work overtime or different hours.
 If the College determines that the other employment or activity is not in the best interests of the College, the employee may be asked to terminate the other employment or activity.

-- All full-time faculty and staff who are engaged in any additional employment must complete a Disclosure of Additional Employment Form and submit it to their supervisor for review. - Employment or other activity which occurs at times during which the employee normally is to perform his/her obligations for the College. - Employment, without the acknowledgement of the employee's immediate supervisor. - Employment or activity individually or with another person or entity providing goods or services that are in competition with goods and/or services provided by the College. - Barton Community College Disclaimer.
-In all employment or activities outside of an employee's College employment, each employee functions in his or her individual capacity, without the support of the College and is solely responsible for his/her acts. - All persons considering other employment or other activity that may create a conflict of interest have a duty to disclose any actual or potential conflict.
+- All full-time faculty and staff who are engaged in any additional employment must complete a Disclosure of Additional Employment Form and submit it to their supervisor for review. - Employment or other activity which occurs at times during which the employee normally is to perform the employee's obligations for the College. - Employment, without the acknowledgement of the employee's immediate supervisor. - Employment or activity individually or with another person or entity providing goods or services that are in competition with goods and/or services provided by the College. - Barton Community College Disclaimer.
+In all employment or activities outside of an employee's College employment, each employee functions in the employee's individual capacity, without the support of the College and is solely responsible for the employee's acts. - All persons considering other employment or other activity that may create a conflict of interest have a duty to disclose any actual or potential conflict.
 They should inform their supervisor by submitting a written statement describing the nature of the potential conflict.
 Supervisors who become aware of such actual or potential conflict with the College by persons within their supervision have a duty to request such individuals complete an Annual Conflict of Interest Disclosure Form.
 The supervisor shall submit the form to the Vice President of Administration for review and action as warranted.